k-deguz/k-deguz.github.io/projects/toaster-eats.md

   - Software Engineering
   - Project Management
   - Web Development
-summary: "My team and I created a website that allows busy college students to navigate tasty meal options tailored to their constraints with time and budget.
+summary: "Our team and I created a website that allows busy college students to navigate tasty meal options tailored to their constraints with time and budget.
 It provides users with a platform for creating and sharing recipes, with the support of nearby vendors."
 ---

 <div style="float: left; margin-right: 10px;">